khushaljethava/khushaljethava.github.io/_posts/2026-03-26-openai-agents-sdk-python.md

 The right next step is not to overbuild.
 Start with a single agent, add one function tool, run a few real prompts, and review the traces.
 Once that works, split responsibilities only where routing genuinely helps.

 If you want to build your first production-friendly agent workflow this week, **OpenAI Agents SDK Python** is one of the clearest places to start.
 Try the quickstart, adapt the examples to your domain, and turn one useful workflow into a reusable agent service.
+If your agents need domain-specific reasoning, you can [fine-tune an LLM](/posts/Fine-Tuning-LLMs-with-Python/) to power them.

+---

+## Related Posts

+- [Building AI Agents with Python: A Complete Guide](/posts/Building-AI-Agents-with-Python/) - Learn the fundamentals of AI agent architecture, tool use, and memory from scratch
+- [Model Context Protocol Python Tutorial](/posts/model-context-protocol-python/) - Standardize how your agents connect to tools and external data with MCP
+- [Fine-Tuning Large Language Models with Python](/posts/Fine-Tuning-LLMs-with-Python/) - Train domain-specific models to power your agent workflows

 ## Sources